 Disinformation Policies And Legislation

 One of the key questions in the fight against disinformation is if legislation and/or criminalization the solution.
 Governments in Southeast Asia are in different stages of developing legislation/policies against what they call “fake news”.
 In Malaysia, an anti-fake news law was passed just before the elections, and activists and lawyers expressed concern on the speed that it was passed as it was very rushed, and how it will severely undermine the right to freedom of expression in the country.
-In Singapore, according to Law and Home Affairs Minister Shanmugam, the new law to tackle the spread of fake news are expected to be introduced next year.
+In Singapore, according to Law and Home Affairs Minister Shanmugam, a new law to tackle the spread of fake news are expected to be introduced next year.

 The Senate Committee on Public Information and Mass Media in the Philippines has also conducted hearings on fake news, which also led to the head of the committee Senator Grace Poe proposing a Senate Bill amending the Code of Conduct for Public Officials and Employees, to penalize those in government who publish and/or spread false news or information in any platform.”